 Seal Bay Conservation Park

 Seal Bay is one of Kangaroo Islands most popular wildlife attractions.
 It is on the south coast of Kangaroo Island 60 minutes from Penneshaw.
 Seal Bay is home to a colony of endangered Australian Sea Lions.
 An entrance fee applies to get into the conservation park.
-You have the option of getting a guided tour onto the beach or viewing the sea lions from a boardwalk with observation platforms.
+You have the option of taking a guided tour onto the beach or viewing the sea lions from a boardwalk with observation platforms.
 Book ahead if you want to do the guided tour.

 Whichever option you go for, you’ll have a lot of fun watching the sea lions play in the surf and relax on the beach.
 You could spend an hour or more watching what they get up to.
 There are around 800 in the colony so don’t worry about there being no sea lions around.
 We have done both the tour and boardwalk viewing.
 Read our full post on what to expect when your visit Seal Bay.